arvados/l7g/doc/Lightning-Genome-Library-Format.md

 2bit, tar format
 ---

-Whereas SGLF was concerned with ease of computation process at the cost of space and the 2bit format was concerned with compatibility and space, the 2bit, tar format is concerned with space and access.
+Whereas SGLF was concerned with ease of processing at the cost of space and the 2bit format was concerned with compatibility and space, the 2bit, tar format is concerned with space and access.
 The SGLF files are too big to access quickly and the 2bit files need to load information in on a tile path basis to extract sequence for a single tile step.